 Disadvantages may include:

-The benefits of using Rogowski coils typically outweighs the few challenges you might experience.
+The benefits of using Rogowski coils typically outweigh the few challenges you might experience.
 Because they have no core they are:

 1) conveniently flexible.